 As of March 31, 2021 and December 31, 2020, approximately \$24.3 million and \$20.6 million, or 11.7% and 8.6%, respectively, of our total gross loans held-for-investment were loans with real estate as a primary or secondary component of collateral.
 We also have approximately \$91.2 million and \$91.0 million, or 44.0% and 37.8% of our total gross loans held-for-investment in SBA loans that are secured with real estate as a component of collateral as of March 31, 2021 and December 31, 2020, respectively.
 The market value of real estate can fluctuate significantly in a short period of time.
 As a result, adverse developments affecting real estate values and the liquidity of real estate in our primary markets could increase the credit risk associated with our loan portfolio, and could result in losses that adversely affect our credit quality, financial condition and results of operations.
-Negative changes in the economy affecting real estate values and affect our ability to sell the collateral upon foreclosure without a loss or additional losses.
+Negative changes in the economy affecting real estate values and liquidity in our market areas could significantly impair the value of property pledged as collateral on loans and affect our ability to sell the collateral upon foreclosure without a loss or additional losses.
 Collateral may have to be sold for less than the outstanding balance of the loan, which could result in losses on such loans.
 Such declines and losses would have a material adverse effect on our business, financial condition and results of operations.
 If real estate values decline, it is also more likely that we would be required to increase our allowance for loan losses, which could adversely affect our business, financial condition and results of operations.